Skip to main content

 But the real game-changer is the Sizing Database.
 Chinese sizing follows completely different standards, and I learned this the hard way after receiving five consecutive pairs of pants that could have fit two of me.
 Now, I maintain detailed records of shoulder widths, chest measurements, arm lengths, and garment lengths for every seller I've tested.
 When considering new items, I compare against my database of successful past purchases.

-The CNFans Spreadsheet Revolution: My Secret Weapon
+The 100buy Spreadsheet Revolution: My Secret Weapon

-Discovering CNFans Spreadsheet was like finding the Rosetta Stone of agent shopping.
+Discovering 100buy Spreadsheet was like finding the Rosetta Stone of agent shopping.
 Here's my exact workflow: I start by filtering the spreadsheet by my target budget range and desired quality tier.
 The beauty lies in the community-vetted seller ratings - I only consider sellers with consistent 4.5+ stars across at least 50 reviews.

 My most valuable insight?
 Focus on sellers who specialize in specific categories rather than generalists.
 I found a seller who exclusively produces cashmere sweaters at 30% below market average because they've perfected their sourcing and production.
 Another seller focuses only on technical outerwear with factory-direct access.
 Specialization equals better quality at lower prices.